 The winter solstice is an ancient celebration that marks the shortest day of the year.
 Also known as Yule, it’s where traditions like carolling and Yule logs come from.

-Alternatively, you can witness sunrise or sunset at one of Dorset’s stone circles such as Black Down, Kingston Russell or Hampton Down.
+Alternatively, you can witness sunrise or sunset at one of Dorset’s mysterious stone circles such as Black Down, Kingston Russell or Hampton Down, or hillforts like Maiden Castle.

 Or for a more homely, traditional experience, why not visit one of Dorset’s Christmas Tree Festivals where you can wander round beautiful churches adorned with a dazzling array of decorated trees.